msg-byu/getting-started/README.md

 ```
 cd 'your GitHub user name'.github.io
 touch .nojekyll
-mkdir 'your project name'
+mkdir 'my_pkg'
-cp -r ../'git_repo'/docs/_build/* 'your project name'/.
+cp -r ../'my_repo'/docs/_build/* 'my_pkg'/.
 ```

-Where 'your project name' should be the name of your python package, 'git_repo' is your git repositories name, and 'your GitHub user name' should be your GitHub user name.
+Where 'my_pkg' should be the name of your python package, 'my_repo' is your git repositories name, and 'your GitHub user name' should be your GitHub user name.
 Now type:

 ```
 git add .
-git commit -m "Added API documentation for 'your project name'."
+git commit -m "Added API documentation for 'my_pkg'."
 git push
 ```